jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-2/chapter-1a-capitals.md

 - A shoemaker needs more expensive tools.
 - A weaver needs more expensive tools than a shoemaker.

-However, most of the capital of all such craftsmen are circulated in=
+However, most of the capital of all such craftsmen are circulated in:
 - the wages of their workers, or
 - the price of their materials